top of page

 2. Access to Kotor

-There are various ways to get to Kotor, but the most common way is by bus, which takes 2.5 hours from Montenegro's capital, Podgorica .
+There are various ways to get to Kotor, but the most common way is by bus, which takes 2.5 hours from Montenegro's capital, Podgorica.
+We recommend using Busticket4me for bus timetables and tickets.

 If you love walking like us, we recommend the 29km route from the neighbouring town of Cetinje through Lovcen National Park to Kotor!